Academic Affairs. Dean, College Of Liberal Arts And Sciences. Women in the Curriculum Program (University Of Maine) Records

 The record series Lecture Records includes correspondence regarding the organization of the brown bag lunch series, fliers, questionnaire responses from attendees, articles, and information regarding the presenters.
 Also, in this series are recordings of various lectures given at the University of Maine as part of WIC lecture series and conferences and recordings of lectures given at state and national conferences which the Committee of Women and the Curriculum (CWC) helped UMaine faculty to travel to.
 The recordings were made available to others.

-The record series Event Records includes material collected by WIC faculty from various conference attended and also material on events held on the University of Maine campus.
+The record series Event Records includes material collected by WIC faculty from various conferences attended and also material on events held on the University of Maine campus.

 The record series Newsletter includes copies of both the Women in the Curriculum newsletter and the University of Maine’s Women’s Resource Center newsletter.